 - The Skyliner has a turning station that it continues through

-- It continues through the new Riviera Resort before arriving at the Caribbean Beach Resort
+- It passes through the Riviera Resort station before arriving at the Caribbean Beach station.

-The First Aid department is part of the Odyssey Center building next to Test Track.
+The First Aid department is part of the Odyssey Center building.
 Unsure where Odyssey Center is?
-It straddles Future World, where it connects with World Showcase by Mexico.
+It straddles World Celebration (the area near the park entrance) and connects to World Showcase near Mexico.
+The Odyssey often hosts Festival Centers (such as the Citrus Blossom Festival for Flower & Garden).

-As you walk next to the building, you will see both the First Aid center and Baby Care centers.
-The areas within are ideal for children in crisis because of the quiet spaces, over-the-counter medication, and other necessities for small children.
+As you walk past the building, you will see both the First Aid center and the Baby Care center.
+The areas within are ideal for children in crisis, thanks to the quiet spaces, over-the-counter medication, and other necessities for young children.

-However, we usually sit on the bench outside of the Baby Care Center.
+Sensory Note: In 2026, it can actually get quite busy inside during peak lunch hours, so sitting on the benches outside the Baby Care Center is the option!
 Our son prefers to avoid the odor of dirty diapers permeating the space!

 If you are heading to that brightly colored pyramid, you have two options.

 - Shift to the left of the pavilion toward the fountains where the theater lets out.
-Other than the times where the shows let out, this is peaceful and away from the crowd.
+Other than the times when the shows let out, this is peaceful and away from the crowd.

 - You can also head to the right outside of the Figment ride.
-The only drawback?
-There’s not much shade.
-However, there is a restroom nearby.
+There’s also a restroom nearby.

-If things have escalated, and you or your little person need a moment to decompress, any quiet area will do.
-Go to the area outside of the Living Seas.
+If things have escalated, and you or your little person needs a moment to decompress, any quiet area will do.
+Go to the area to the side of the Living Seas.
 While you can see crowds nearby, you can head away from the Living Seas entrance and towards the opening of the Coral Reef Restaurant, which is a bit quieter than the rest of that bustling area.

-Disclosure: Some of the links in this post are affiliate links and if you go through them to make a purchase I will earn a commission.
+Disclosure: Some of the links in this post are affiliate links, and if you go through them to make a purchase, I will earn a commission.
 I link these products because I love them and not because of the commission I receive from your purchases.
-The decision is yours.
+The decision is y urs.

 World Showcase